danielj314/project-one/README.md

 -   All content was written by the developer.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+ -->

 ### Media

--   All Images were created by the developer.
+-   Images downloaded from https://www.pexels.com/ a free stock photo library.

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.

+### Bugs

+-   Menu items displaying back to front when floating list items left.
+I solved this with a google search to https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order there was a piece of example code wich showed how to re-order the list items in the menu.